Zagreb Croatia Travel Guide

 Ensure routine vaccinations (MMR, DTP, Varicella) are up-to-date.
 Hep A and B, and Tetanus are common recommendations for international travel.

 High summer temperatures.
 Use High-SPF sunscreen, wear a hat, and stay hydrated.
-Plan indoor activities during hottest hours.
+Plan indoor things to do during hottest hours.

-Consult a travel clinic 4-SIX weeks prior to your trip for personalized advice.
+Consult a travel clinic 4-6 weeks before your trip for personalized advice.

 The Upper Town features uneven cobblestone streets.
 Wear comfortable, Sturdy walking shoes to prevent slips or blisters.
 Tap water in Zagreb is safe and potable.
 Food hygiene standards are high, adhering to EU regulations.

-When hiking in Medvednica (warmer months), a low risk of tick-borne diseases exists.
+When hiking in Medvednica (warmer months), a a small risk of tick-borne diseases exists.
 Check for ticks after outdoor activities and use Insect repellent.

 Seasonal allergies to pollen occur during spring and early summer; carry your usual medication if susceptible.